ViBiOh/dashboard/README.md

 [![codecov](https://codecov.io/gh/ViBiOh/dashboard/branch/master/graph/badge.svg)](https://codecov.io/gh/ViBiOh/dashboard)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ViBiOh/dashboard)](https://goreportcard.com/report/github.com/ViBiOh/dashboard)

 Docker infrastructure management with security and simplicity as goals.
-It allows to list all containers on a `daemon`, start / stop / restart / monitor each one and deploy `docker-compose` app [**without volumes**](#why-without-volumes-).
-Mobile-ready UI.
+It allows to list all containers on a `daemon`, start / stop / restart / monitor each one and deploy `docker-compose` app [**with limited volumes**](#why-with-limited-volumes-).
+Every action is available from Mobile-ready UI or API.

 List all your containers